barmalei/zebkit/src/jekyll/docs.intro.md

 ## Develop with zebkit package(s)

 Zebkit stuff is organized as hierarchy of packages.
-Package is key zebkit structure that unites number of classes, methods, variables and interfaces that are designed for some functional purposes.
+Package is key zebkit structure that unites number of classes, methods, variables and interfaces that are designed for a functional purposes.

-When zebkit is included into an HTML page you will get global "zebkit" variable.
-This is the root package you have to start from:
+Included zebkit into an HTML page adds "zebkit" variable to global space.
+This variable points to root - "zebkit" - package you have to start from:

 ```js
 // request "zebkit.ui", "zebkit.layout" and "zebkit.ui.grid" package